 International students must submit additional application materials.
 Visit http://www.loyola.edu/admission/graduate/international for required documentation.
-All documentation must be received by February 1 in order to begin the in-person summer session.
+All admission documents including F1 materials must be received by March 1 in order to begin the in-person summer session.

 The program will enroll Montessori diploma holders with a Bachelor's degree.
 Candidates whose training is more than 10 years old will need to demonstrate currency in their field in order to be selected for admission.

 - Application- grad.loyola.edu/apply